tetcore/substrate-verifiable-credentials/docs/writing-tests.md

 ## Your Turn!

 Now it is your turn.
 To complete this section, try writing tests for the following expectations:
-  - Owner can successfully transfer a kitty.
+  - Issuer can successfully issue a credential.
-  - A non-owner will fail to transfer a kitty.
-Specifically, make sure your test expectedly fails with an error message of: `"'from' account does not own this kitty"`
+  - Issuing as a non-issuer fails.
+Specifically, make sure your test expectedly fails with an error message of: `"Unauthorized"`.
+  - Revoking works as expected - maybe by testing verify at the same time?

 You are encouraged to write as many tests as you can at this point.

-## Challenge
-After a few tests, you might notice that your tests require some common, manual setup (e.g. create 10 kitties for 10 accounts).
-Repeating this setup in each test is... well, not fun.

-Thankfully, __not repeating yourself__ is one of the main design intentions behind Substrate and there is a way to get around it.

-Our challenge to the reader is to extend the test functionality by giving Kitties runtime a `genesis config`, which allows you to preconfigure the state of the chain before the first block.
-A genesis config is useful in scenarios when we want to initialize the chain to have certain parameters for subsequent transactions.
-In this case, it could be helpful to have some initial kitties to start the game and to make subsequent testing easier.

-You can see another sample tutorial which implements the genesis config [here](https://docs.substrate.dev/docs/building-the-substrate-tcr-runtime#section-using-the-genesis-config).

 <!-- tabs:start -->